xraySMULu/the-big-squeeze/README.md

 * Analyzing CPI vs S&P 500 Performance brought to light that strong or weak stock performance doesnt exactly equate to high or low inflation... but sometimes it does.
 Looking at the trends of both S&P 500 Performance in our plots, we found that positive S&P 500 annual returns kept the inflation rate at the 2% target.

-**Does inflation affect annual S&P 500 Performance?**
+**Is there a correlation between CPI and annual S&P 500 Performance?**

 * The trend seems to that the larger the rate of CPI increase, the worse the S&P 500 performs.
 This is not always true because some y-values are high even when the x-axis is large.
-Considering that most points do not follow or land near the regression, I believe a weak correlation exists between CPI % Change amd the S&P Annual % Performance.
+Considering that most points do not follow or land near the regression as well as a -0.30 correlation value, I believe that a weak negative correlation exists between CPI % amd S&P Annual % Performance.

 ### HPI vs Inflation
 To begin our investigation, we took a look at the consumer Price Index and Home price Index datasets.